The Machine Learning Support Engineers (MLSEs) at Labelbox will troubleshoot issues and provide timely resolutions upon communication from users.

 Other users can be added as

-Request participants after creation of the ticket in order to view and participate in the thread.
+Request participants after the creation of the ticket in order to view and participate in the thread.

 The email address(es) entered in this field should represent the Labelbox account(s) in which the relevant issue is occurring.
 Typically, the entry here will be the same as the above field, but this is not always the case when reporting a team-related concern.